alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 There are many code-specific tools: compilers, code checkers (or linters), continuous integration.

+A very interesting code tool is testing.
+Unit, integration or end-to-end.
+Having a running test suite (or CI) should be the second priority of any dev team, after production.

+Over time, the success of software as a paradigm has ensured the rise of infrastructure-as-code, which essentially means treating basic infrastructure (servers, operating systems, installed programs) as code with its own repo and tooling.
+The same has happened, to an extent, to data engineering;
+and more of this is sure to happen in the future.

 ## Other Dev Tools

 There are many other crucial tools that ensure our success as devs.